Algebraic notation (chess): Disambiguating moves

 In the case of the white queen on h4 moving to e1, neither the rank nor file alone are sufficient to disambiguate from the other white queens.
 As such, this move is written Qh4e1.

 As above, an "x" can be inserted to indicate a capture; for example, if the final case were a capture, it would be written as Qh4xe1.

 Pawn promotion

-When a pawn promotes, the piece promoted to is indicated at the end of the move notation, for example: e8Q (promoting to queen).
-In standard FIDE notation, no punctuation is used; in Portable Game Notation (PGN) and many publications, pawn promotion is indicated by the equals sign (e8=Q).
-Other formulations used in chess literature include parentheses (e.g. e8(Q)) and a forward slash (e.g. e8/Q).